 used by both researchers and students.
 Read the results of this programme.

 Music design processes are also used for educational purposes.
 For example, HKU

 has developed digital design products like www.ikcomponeer.nl and Luisterminuut,

 which are used in music education.
 In Tanzania and Zambia, students learn how

 they can use digital technology to produce contemporary hiphop or trance from

 traditional music patterns and sounds.
 This breathes new life into historical

 cultural values.
 Read the results of this programme.

 Community of Practice

-The HKU teachers of the Music Design programme work together in a Community of Practice.
+HKU lecturers from the Music Design programme work together in a Community of Practice: